gustofied/P2Engine/README.md

 **Agent Delegation** — Agents can delegate tasks to sub-agents, and conversation state is tracked.

-**Branch Rewind** — Rewind a conversation to x state, branch identifiers preseve causality, and bracnhes could be checked in&out from
+**Branch Rewind** — Rewind a conversation to x state, branch identifiers preseve causality, and bracnhes could be checked in&out from.
+Branch / Rewind — Fork a trajectory at step k; branch IDs preserve causality for comparison.

 **Rollout with Rerun Logging & visualization** — Use rollouts, with rollouts you can configure rubrics, agent teams, and variants, and then test them across different scenarios and tools.
 Coupled with rerun visualization get a full observablity and track it all.
+Rerun (viewer) logging & visualization.

 **Ledger Operations** — [maybe dont want the word ledger operations] Agents maintain wallets on Canton Network, perform autonomous transfers, and all transactions are immutably recorded.